VirtoCommerce/vc-platform-core/README.md

     - Strongly typed cache regions and cache dependencies
     - Allow to manage expiration time of cached objects and disable cache
     - Removed special CacheModule, now caching is implemented in place where it is needed.
+ - Dynamic properties
+    - Changed registration logic, now is using manual registration instead of using reflection as it was done in 2.x
+ - Logging
+    - Used build in .NET Core  ILog abstraction and logic instead of ICommonLogging and NLog
  - UI
     - Replaced Gulp + Bower to Webpack + npm

-Modules
+**Modules**
+- Changed module solution structure (Core project, Constants, Caching)
+- Switched all DAL into asynchronous operations
-- the new Notifications module
+- the new Notifications module (written from scratch)
-- Removed VirtoCommerce.Domain project and nuget package (now each module defines self domain model in Core project) TODO check list:
+- Removed **VirtoCommerce.Domain** project and nuget package (now each module defines self domain model and abstractions in Core project)
+- Removed **CacheModule**
+- Export/Import now is streamed for all modules

+TODO check list:
+- Implement cache synchronization logic between multiple platform instances use Redis cache for this purposes
+- Resource based authorization (scope bounded permissions)
+- Remaining modules
+    - Catalog (eliminated webmodel and improved extensibility model)
+    - Marketing (rework expressions serialization design)
+    - ElasticSearch
+    - Azure
+    - Personalization ???
+    - Publishing ??? need to improve design and extensibility

+- Migration script from 2.x -> 3.x

 ![8ea72ae0c3d511e7a1325bdfb85b1215 map](https://user-images.githubusercontent.com/7566324/32503635-68fa4a8c-c3e6-11e7-910a-88af3fec87e1.png)